bagedan/js-academy/README.md

 [3] There are a lots of weird warnings in Intellij like
     - unterminated statement for 'use strict' line
     - unresolvable variable "to" in test

+[4] How to make some fields private?
+Like for internal data structure or for some functions